samienr/zola-website/content/blog/keyboard/index.md

 +++
-title = "How I Designed My First Custom Keyboard" description = "A glimpse into my unorganized process" date = "2024-06-14"
+title = "How I Designed My First Custom Keyboard" description = "How I went from not knowing anything about keyboard PCBs to designing one" date = "2024-06-14"
 [taxonomies]
 tags = ["Keyboards", "Electronics", "Projects"]